talshva/HAUV-Final-Engineering-Project/README.md

 `arduino-cli compile --fqbn esp32:esp32:esp32da rov_esp_main.ino`
 4. Flash the code onto the esp32:
 `arduino-cli upload -p /dev/ttyUSB0 --fqbn esp32:esp32:esp32da rov_esp_main.ino`
+if upload failed, check that the USB port is not used by something else.

 ### Typical Commands for Troubleshooting
 1. UP: